Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

-Next, \emph{variable merge} collapses each cell of a partition into single variables that depend on the parents of their partition and determine the children of their partition.
-Variables are merged according to a partition $\{\cellpart_{\onevar^*}\}_{\onevar^* \in \allvars^*}$ with cells indexed by a \textit{new} set of variables $\allvars^*$.
+Next, \emph{variable merge} collapses each cell of a partition into single variables.
+Variables are merged according to a partition $\{\cellpart_{\onevar^*}\}_{\onevar^* \in \allvars^*}$ with cells indexed by \textit{new} variables $\allvars^*$.
+In a model that is an abstraction under a variable merge, these new variables depend on the parents of their partition and determine the children of their partition.